 Several 20 meter long ‘kraggen’ - strips of intertwined floating water plants - float around the axis of PIER+HORIZON.
 Attached on one side to a pole, the kraggen function as a sort of weathervanes: when the wind and current are strong, the kraggen all point in the same direction.
 The poles have been placed in the Zwarte Meer according to a strict hexagonal grid.
 This grid is a reference to the Central Place theory on which architect and urban planner Cornelis van Eesteren based his plans for the Noordoostpolder.
 The title of this artwork pays tribute to Piet Mondriaan and his series of paintings Pier and Ocean (1915).

 Every morning, when the sun is perfectly aligned with the dam and the webcam, a photo is taken.
 Gradually, a series of photos is formed that will visualize the artwork in a completely different time dimension.
 This series of photos can be found at www.pierplushorizon.nl.

-Documentary maker Barend Hazeleger has been following Paul de Kort for a while and is making a documentary on the creation of the artwork.
+Documentary maker Barend Hazeleger has been following Paul de Kort for a while and has created a documentary on the creation of the artwork.
 See his short preview: